YuvalBernard/Fitting-Z-spectra-via-Nonlinear-Least-Squares/README.md

 Our lab conducts experiments that generate Z-spectra, then fits them to Bloch-mcConnell equations.
 ## Project Goal
-Take simulated Z-spectra of poly-L-lysine in water (supplied by the user) and fit them to Bloch-McConnell equations, via nonlinear least squares.
+Take simulated or experimental Z-spectra (supplied by the user) and fit them to Bloch-McConnell equations, via nonlinear least squares.
 ## Technical Info
 The programm should: